Click for more information:

 - It’s a shared appreciation loan that prioritizes teachers and first-responders

-- Principal and appreciation are paid upon end of term of the loan, refinance or sale of the home.
+- Principal and appreciation are paid at the end of term of the loan, at the time of a refinance or at the time of the sale of the home, whichever comes first.

 For more information visit http://www.sanpabloedc.org/SPLASH